 It’s simple.
 Having good mental well-being means that you understand why you’re emotionally reacting to specific situations, healthily overcome challenges, and cope with everyday life scenarios.

 There are some situations you cannot control, such as death.
-When these more significant events occur, you must know how to be resilient and to let them bring you down.
+When these more significant events occur, you must know how to be resilient and let them bring you down.
 In these situations, it’s about how we respond physically, mentally, and emotionally.
 For example, are you the type of person to stay in bed all day and hide from the situation?
 Do you approach each new day with an open mind and heart?
 Do you immediately think negatively when something occurs?

 FREE Mental Health Resources

 Please note that the mental health resources listed below are for United States, United Kingdom, and South African citizens.
-If you’re looking for resources in other countries not listed above, please reference https://unitedgmh.org/mental-health-support, which has an extensive list of resources for people who have a mental illness, including those living in third-world countries.
+If you’re looking for help in other countries not listed above, please reference https://unitedgmh.org/mental-health-support, which has an extensive list of resources for people who have a mental illness, including those living in third-world countries.

 - The National Suicide Hotline (USA): Call +1 (800)-273-8255